 This floating shelf was created from a live edge slab offcut.
 It was originally discarded because a section along the edge where a branch grew was cut off, leaving an ugly chainsaw scare that broke the continuity and flow of the live edge.

 To rectify the scare left behind from the branch.
-I carved away the chainsaw marks and created what looks like a waterfall of grain flowing off the edge of the wood.
-I carved it in such a manner so the shape of the waterfall follows in the direction of the grain.
+I carved away the chainsaw marks and created what looked like a waterfall of grain flowing off the wood’s edge.
+I carved it in such a manner so that the shape of the waterfall follows in the direction of the grain.

 Sizes are Approximate: